Frequently Asked Questions

-There is no charge for your conversation with the attorney referral counselor, or for the referral to an lawyer.
+There is no charge for your conversation with the attorney referral counselor, or for the referral to a lawyer.
 If you are referred to a lawyer and schedule an appointment, you are entitled to an initial consultation of up to one-half hour with the lawyer.
-That consultation will be free if you are calling about an injury due to an accident or a faulty product, the negligence of a doctor, a worker’s compensation or a Social Security claim.
-If you are calling about any other legal problem, a one-half hour consultation with an experienced lawyer will cost $35.
-This fee is sent to the LRS to defray operating costs.
+That consultation will be free.
 The lawyer will not charge additional fees for the initial one-half hour consultation.

 Many clients find the consultation is all they need to remedy their problem.
 If further consultation or representation with the lawyer is needed, it is your choice whether to retain the lawyer or not.
 The fees to be paid for the lawyer’s services are agreed upon by you and the lawyer.

 There are different ways that lawyers may charge for legal services.
 We recommend that you sign a written fee agreement with any lawyer you hire.
 This agreement, known as a Retainer Agreement, states what services the lawyer will provide and how the lawyer will be paid for those services.
 In New York, a lawyer is required to have a written fee agreement in matrimonial cases and in contingency fee matters.
 When you hire an lawyer who was recommended by the LRS, the lawyer will provide you with a Retainer Agreement that covers your situation.